BitcoinDesign/Guide/guide/private-key-management/single-user-schemes.md

 - When risk of self-inflicted loss is higher than loss from theft
 - For beginners, or products with progressive security
 - For lower values
-- For hot or spending wallets that store their private keys locally
+- For wallets with frequent transactions of smaller amounts

 **When not to use**
 - When storing high values